Five Major Global Stories Almost No One Is Talking About

 Berlin experienced its own moment of aerial alarm on March 11, when Berlin Brandenburg Airport abruptly halted all takeoffs and landings for roughly 38 minutes after an airport employee reported a “luminous flying object” near a Bundeswehr helicopter hangar.
 Air traffic control treated the sighting as a potential drone incursion and ordered an immediate suspension of operations.

 Police and federal aviation authorities searched the area but found no drone, debris, or device, leaving the object officially unconfirmed.
 Even so, the shutdown was described as standard procedure—a reflection of how seriously European airports now treat any unidentified aerial presence near military infrastructure.
 Such incidents go back to last fall, when hundreds of flights around Europe were delayed during a period spanning September to December 2025.
-These incidents included Munich, Bremen, Oslo, and Copenhagen, all reporting suspected drones or unexplained aerial objects.
+Those incidents included Munich, Bremen, Oslo, and Copenhagen, all reporting suspected drones or unexplained aerial objects.

 Several of these events have occurred near military facilities including bases storing American B61 tactical nuclear bombs and French nuclear naval facilities, as well as civilian nuclear power plants.